ovn-org/ovn-heater/README.md

 [ovn-fake-multinode](https://github.com/ovn-org/ovn-fake-multinode).

 **NOTE**: This script is designed to be used on test machines only.
-It performs disruptive changes to the machines it is run on (e.g., create insecure container registries, cleanup existing containers).
+It performs disruptive changes to the machines it is run on (e.g.,cleanup existing containers).

 # Prerequisites